Conformal Prediction: a Unified Review of Theory and New Challenges: Recent Advances in Conformal Prediction

 Then, their work is focused on defining a method that shows both finite sample (marginal and local) coverage and asymptotic conditional coverage (i.e., when the sample size goes to $\infty$, the prediction band give arbitrarily accurate conditional coverage).
 At the same time, they prove it to be asymptotic efficient.
 The finite sample marginal and local validity is distribution free: no assumptions on $P$ are required.
 Then, under mild regularity conditions, local validity implies asymptotically conditionally validity.

 The way \cite{paper:lei2014} built the prediction bands to achieve local validity can be seen as a particular case of a bigger class of predictors, which now we introduce and explain, the so called Mondrian conformal predictors.
-Still on validity, recently \cite{barber2019limits} reflect again on the idea of a proper intermediate definition.
+The discussion about validity is definetely not closed: recently \cite{barber2019limits} reflect again on the idea of a proper intermediate definition, while \cite{romano2019conformalized} proposes the so called Conformalised Quantile Regression (CQR), a novel method that, by fusing a Conformal way of thinking with quantile regression is able to yield valid distribution-free bands, yet remarkably capable to adapt to any heteroschedasticity of the data and with increased efficiency with respect to standard proposals, as thorougly shown by the simulation studies in the article.

+As in split conformal prediction, the procedure is based on splitting the data into a proper training set, indexed by $\mathcal{I}_1$ and a calibration set indexed by $\mathcal{I}_2$.
+Given a quantile regression method $A$, two conditional quantiles $\hat{q}_{\alpha_{hi}}$ and $\hat{q}_{\alpha_{lo}}$ are fitted using the proper training set: